1921–22 Port Vale F.C. season: Second Division

 New additions to the squad in pre-season included: Welshman Jack Hampson signed from Aston Villa for £1,000; a returning Albert Pearson from Liverpool; half-back Ernest Collinge; centre-half from Nottingham Forest Robert Firth; young Scottish midfielder Bob Connelly; and forward Billy Agnew from Falkirk.
 The stadium was also improved, with a gym constructed, and the new stand extended.
+The season may also have marked the first appearance of a club crest on Port Vale shirts, with surviving evidence showing a Staffordshire knot bearing the initials "PVFC".

 The season started poorly, with Vale losing four of their opening five games, the one success being "a clever display" in a 3–0 home win over Clapton Orient on 29 August.
 A 0–0 draw was achieved away at Potteries derby rivals Stoke, though it remained one of many fixtures in which the forward line failed to find the net.
 Stoke defeated the Vale in the return fixture at the Old Recreation Ground by one goal to nil and so Bob Connelly was tried at centre-forward at Bury in the next game, which was an experiment that was abandoned following a 5–2 loss.
 The scoreline was reversed when Bury came to Hanley the following week, though spirits remained low as Jack Hampson suffered a foot injury which seemed at one stage to require a toe amputation.
 Nevertheless, the win started a sequence of one defeat in six games, concluding with an impressive 1–1 draw away at second-placed Nottingham Forest.